 The staff in the College Counseling Office provides personalized guidance and up-to-date information throughout every stage of the college search and application process.
 They help students identify and apply to schools that are well-suited to their abilities and interests, with the ultimate focus on the “right fit.”
-While the student will determine the schools and programs to which they apply, the staff is here to provide guidance, answer questions and alleviate any concerns.
+While the student will determine the schools and programs to which they apply, the staff is here to provide guidance, answer questions, and alleviate any concerns.

 With College Counseling staff as partners throughout the process, students have advocates they can rely on to be liaisons to the colleges of their choosing.
-By the end of the senior year College Counseling Seminar, students have enhanced their ability to self-reflect, think independently, and be resourceful and resilient — all qualities that will prove useful in their life in college and beyond.
+By the end of the senior year College Counseling Seminar, students have enhanced their ability to self-reflect, think independently, and be resourceful and resilient — all qualities that will prove to be useful in their life in college and beyond.

-Walker’s advanced courses spark genuine excitement about learning, create real-world connections and allow for exploration.
-Our master faculty design a curriculum that is meaningful, rigorous and inspiring.
+Walker’s advanced courses spark genuine excitement about learning, create real-world connections, and allow for exploration.
+Our master faculty design a curriculum that is meaningful, rigorous, and inspiring.
 A robust offering of advanced courses stretches students to become reflective, analytical thinkers who are motivated to direct their own learning.
 By designing our own advanced curriculum, Walker’s offers a wider variety of subject areas without the confines of a culminating standardized test.
 Students, accordingly, are prepared to take AP exams if they so choose.

 Walker’s is one of a select group of independent schools who are part of the English Speaking Union Secondary School Exchange gap year program.
-If accepted, students receive a tuition, room and board scholarship for a full year at a participating UK boarding school following their graduation from Walker’s.
+If accepted, students receive a tuition, room, and board scholarship for a full year at a participating UK boarding school following their graduation from Walker’s.
 In the last six years, seven Walker’s students have been selected to participate.

 Clarissa Basch P'15